Blosc/c-blosc/README.txt

 Mailing list
 ============

-There is an official Blosc blosc mailing list at:
+There is an official mailing list for Blosc at:

 blosc@googlegroups.com
 http://groups.google.es/group/blosc